Cancer (young people)

 But she was quite worried because she said, 'It could be appendicitis', so that's when she took me to the doctor's, and they felt my stomach, well, my first GP felt my stomach, and he obviously felt a lump, because he asked me if I was pregnant, and I said, 'Not unless it's the second coming of Christ', which, I think, was probably the wrong thing to say, because he was quite a religious man, I think [laughs].
 And no, he didn't look very impressed by that.
 But, yeah, so I said, 'No', basically, and he said, 'Well'' he could feel something and he wasn't sure what it was.
 So he disappeared and he brought back a lady who I hadn't met before, but she was another GP in the practice, and she did the same tests, the same feeling of the stomach that he'd done, and said, 'Yeah, there is definitely something there.
 We need to get it checked out'.
 So they did a urine test, and I went back the next day, and the urine test had come through that there was absolutely nothing wrong at all.
 So they then said, 'Oh, perhaps it's a cyst'.
 'We're going to send you for an ultrasound'.

-Young people were often not tested until after they had visited their doctor several times or when they or their parents started to think there must be something more seriously wrong.
+Young people were often not sent for further testing until after they had visited their doctor several times or until they or their parents started to think there must be something more seriously wrong.
 Parents sometimes went with the young person to the doctors to make sure their symptoms were taken seriously.

 Stephen, age 15, repeatedly went back to the GP and A & E over a six month period with classic symptoms of bowel cancer, but even with a family history of bowel cancer it was ruled out because of his age.